Water resources and water treatments

 Romagnolli F., 2013.
 Phytodepuration.
 Susytainable management of waters.
 Dario Flaccovio, Palermo (in Italian)

 Lectures on the main wastewater treatment techniques (60%).

 Visit and activities in two types of WWTP (40%)

 At the end of the course students acquired skills that enable them to identify the main contaminants of water and to select the most appropriate treatment technique.

-The final examination consists of the oral presentation with power point 8or equivalent) support on a subject dealing with one of the following topics : 1) water quality in relation to the uses and standards, 2) qualitative and quantitative evaluation of pollutant emissions of a given productive activity, 3) selection and design of a treatment plant of a given productive activity, 4) land management to prevent and/or reduce water pollution.
+The final examination consists of the presentation of a report dealing with one of the following topics : (1 ) water quality in relation to the uses and standards, ( 2 ) qualitative and quantitative evaluation of pollutant emissions of a given productive activity, ( 3 ) selection and design of a treatment plant of a given productive activity, (4) land management to prevent and/or reduce water pollution .

 The report must be submitted in written form and discussed with a power point or similar support .
 The written report must contain a summary (5 lines), a brief introduction dealing with the state of the art, the aims , the development of the selected topic and bibliography.
 The report, will be from 4 to 6 pages, margins 2.5 cm, spaced 1.5.
 Up to a maximum of 4 between tables and figures are allowed.
 The power point presentation has to be 10 minutes long with 8-10 slides.